 On October 2019, I attended the Goa International Travel Mart.
 For me, GITM 2019 is the first Indian Travel Mart, promoting a hotbed of an Indian tourist destination.
 Within a couple of days, we were introduced to a plethora of new travel trade practices being implemented in Goa.

 Considering Goa as one of the most popular tourist destinations among the global youth, it is crucial to implement eco-friendly measures and responsible tourism approaches.
-Experts in panel discussions opined on many similar changes in Goa.
+Experts in panel discussions agreed unequivocally on implementing responsible and sustainable travel practices, increasing safety and other things.

 Set Sail on a Cruise to Goa